dhaval491/Path-Planning-for-Autonomous-food-delivery-drones/README.md

 6) Drones_no_fly_zones.kml

--> Kml map file from which polygons(no_fly_zones) are to be extracted Sample images and results
+-> Kml map file from which polygons(no_fly_zones) are to be extracted

+Sample images and results

-**Demostration of Merging overlapping no Flyzones** These are no flyzones from the map file plotted on Matplotlib using which may or may not be merged into one whole no_fly_zones.
+**Demostration of Merging overlapping no Flyzones**

+These are no flyzones from the map file plotted on Matplotlib using which may or may not be merged into one whole no_fly_zones.

 Merging is necessary to reduce vertices and make calculations faster
 ![Unmerged No flyzones](https://github.com/dhaval491/Trajectory-Planning-for-Autonomous-food-delivery-drones/blob/master/GPP__NoFlyZones.png)

--> Merged no fly zones
+-> Merged no fly zones from above

 ![Merged No flyzones](https://github.com/dhaval491/Trajectory-Planning-for-Autonomous-food-delivery-drones/blob/master/GPP_Merged_NoFlyZones.png)

 **Once we have merged no fly zone in an irregular shap we need to make bounding boxes if there a more no fly zones to reduces the vertices**

 ![Bounding Box around a No fly zone](https://github.com/dhaval491/Trajectory-Planning-for-Autonomous-food-delivery-drones/blob/master/GPP_Bounding_boxes_around_No_fly_Zones.png)

 **Sample No flyzones coming between source and destination to calculate the shortest path see the nest image to check which two no fly zone are considered

 ![No_flyzones](https://github.com/dhaval491/Trajectory-Planning-for-Autonomous-food-delivery-drones/blob/master/Sample%20Two%20no%20flyzone.png)

 **Shortest Path for a sample of two no fly zones on the way

 ![Shortest path](https://github.com/dhaval491/Trajectory-Planning-for-Autonomous-food-delivery-drones/blob/master/GPP_Shotest_path.png)